Kevinpgalligan/KevingalWebsite/pages/projects/sketches.md

 date: 2024-01-01
 description: Generative art in Common Lisp.

-Experiments in generative art using Common Lisp and the [sketch](https://github.com/vydd/sketch) graphics playground.
-I'm also involved in the development of sketch itself.
+Experiments in generative art using Common Lisp and the [Sketch](https://github.com/vydd/sketch) graphics playground.
+I'm also involved in the development of Sketch itself.

 ![A randomly generated tree.](/static/img/recurse/leaves-again.png)